 When You Must File a Nonresident Return

-- Your income as a partner in an LLC, partnership, or S-corporation.
-Your share as a partner can be taxable in the state where the company is based.
-Note that this does not apply if you are simply an employee of the company.
+- Income as a partner in an LLC, partnership, or S-corporation: Your share as a partner can be taxable in the state where the company is based.
+But this rule does not apply if you're simply an employee of the company.

-- Income from services performed within the state.
-For example, an appliance repair person who travels across state lines to repair an oven in someone's home there must file a non-resident return.
+- Income from services performed within the state: A self-employed appliance repair person who travels across state lines to repair an oven in someone's home should file a nonresident return in the oven owner's state.

-- Lottery or gambling winnings are taxable in the state where you won, so you'd have to file a return there.
+- Lottery or gambling winnings: These are taxable in the state where you won, so you'd have to file a return there.

-- Income from the sale of property within a state requires a nonresident tax return, as does rental income.
+- Income from the sale of property: This requires a nonresident tax return when the property is located somewhere other than your home state, as does rental income earned there.

 - Carrying on a business, trade, profession, or occupation in a state: You'd have to file a nonresident return if you worked as a consultant or contractor in another state.